Difference Between Machine Learning and Predictive Analytics

 |It is very broad and continuously expanding.||It has a very limited scope and application.|

 Conclusion – Machine Learning vs Predictive Analytics

-From above discussion on both Machine Learning and Predictive Analytics, it is clear that predictive analytics is basically a sub-field of machine learning.
+From the above discussion on both Machine Learning and Predictive Analytics, it is clear that predictive analytics is basically a sub-field of machine learning.
 Machine learning is more versatile and is capable to solve a wide range of problems.